Rivoli Ballroom: Venue usage

 In March 2015, Noel Gallagher played a 'secret gig' for Absolute Radio, promoting his second solo album Chasing Yesterday.

-In August 2017, Martine McCutcheon filmed her music video for "Any Sign Of Life" from her latest album, Lost and Found.

-In November 2019 the venue hosted Kylie's Secret Night, a television show hosted by Alan Carr and starring Kylie Minogue.

-The Ballroom was used for a dance scene in the season 3 finale of the television drama series Killing Eve.

-Parts of music video for "A Love like That", lead single of Katie Melua's Album No. 8, were filmed in Rivoli Ballroom.

-Sophie Ellis-Bextor’s music video of “Freedom of the Night” which released in 2024 was filmed in the ballroom.
+Some scenes of the 2016 film The Infiltrator were shot here.

+Wonka (2023) starring Timothée Chalamet — scenes were filmed there during the UK shoot.

 Listed building

 On 21 December 2007, the building was granted Grade II-listed status by English Heritage in response to press concern about a possible sale, which might have led to its closure and demolition.

 The venue was listed for the following reasons: